schoenemeyer/specfem3d-centos-gpu/README.md

 ./run_this_example.sh
 While running the benchmark you can check nvidia-smi the load on the GPU on your system.
 You will see a load close to 100%.

-check again the timing in OUTPUT_FILES amd look for timestamp002000 Note the elapsed time in seconds, it should be similar like this
+check again the timing in OUTPUT_FILES and look for timestamp002000.
+Note the elapsed time in seconds, it should be similar like this:

 ```
 Elapsed time in seconds =    6.3373973179986933